- »Teaching & Learning

 Key Stage 4

-Students can study either Design and Technology (via five different routes) or Food (via 2 routes.)
+Students can study Design and Technology with four different routes, or Food and Nutrition.

 The five main Design and technology routes are:

-In addition, a Level 1 / 2 Foundation Certificate in Engineering Technology option is available for students not wishing to take the traditional three year GCSE option.
+In addition, a Level 1 / 2 Foundation Certificate in Engineering Technology option is available for students not wishing to take the traditional three-year GCSE option but is provided on an invitation only basis in Year 10.

 Key Stage 5

-At Key Stage 5 Students can opt to take A Level Design and Technology – Product Design for a 2 year full A Level.
+At Key Stage 5 students can opt to take A Level Design and Technology – Product Design for a two-year full A Level.
 This allows students to continue to develop their design and making skills at an advanced level in whatever material specialism they prefer.

 Further information on this course is available in the College Sixth Form Prospectus.